Take A Kid Hunting redmond hunt heritage

 “Be very cautious around kids,” Gene advised.
 “Make sure you practice good habits and show respect for the land, animals, people, and your weapons.
 They will see your example and follow your footsteps.”

+Teaching kids about responsible hunting doesn't need to rest solely on your shoulders, however.
 There are also great youth programs to prepare and educate children.
-Here are three hunter education courses we recommend:
+Here are three education courses we recommend:

-• In 4H Shooting Sports, youth learn marksmanship, responsible use of firearms, archery principles, and develop life skills, self-worth, and conservation ethics.
+- 4H Shooting Sports: Teaches marksmanship, responsible use of firearms, archery principles, and helps develop life skills, self-worth, and conservation ethics.

-• Hunter Safety Courses are available nationwide and teach students responsible firearm handling, laws and regulations, and game identification.
+- Hunter Safety Courses: Teaches responsible firearm handling, local laws and regulations, and game identification.

 3 Lessons Kids Learn from Hunting

 From preparing for their first hunt to bagging their first buck and beyond, youth can learn valuable life lessons from heading into the woods.
+It's a school of life, where you'll learn lessons that'll stay with you for a lifetime.
 Here are three Gene feels it teaches:

-1. Stewardship and respect.
-A good hunter learns respect for the animals, the land, and to accept stewardship over both.
+- Stewardship and Respect.
+A good hunter learns respect for the land, the critters that call it home, and to accept stewardship over both.

 “He just looked at me with this big grin and said, ‘I knew I could do it,’” Gene said.
 “That kind of confidence that comes from hunting can really grow a kid.
 When life challenges come up, they can reflect back on their experience harvesting an animal and know they can handle this situation facing them too.
 That’s why you take a kid hunting.”

 Did you know taking kids hunting is a foundational part of Redmond's core values?
-Heritage, tradition, and passing it down is a big part of why we hunt!
+Heritage, tradition, and passing it down is an integral part of why we hunt.
 Click below to find out what our other three values are.